 You may specify compositions relative to any isotopic standard, including SMOW, PDB, or CDT.
-The program predicts over the reaction path isotopic compositions for species, minerals, and gases relative to the same standard, and writes the results to the dataset "React_isotope.txt", as well as to "React_plot.gtp", where it is available for plotting by Gtplot.
+The program predicts over the reaction path isotopic compositions for species, minerals, end members, and gases relative to the same standard, and writes the results to the dataset "React\isotope.txt", as well as to "React\plot.gtp", where it is available for plotting by Gtplot.

 The program begins by calculating the compositions of solvent and dissolved species to honor the fluid's bulk composition, as specified, assuming isotopic equilibrium among species.
-The program then sets minerals in the initial system and any buffered gases to compositions in equilibrium with the fluid.
+The program then sets minerals and end members in the initial system and any buffered gases to compositions in equilibrium with the fluid.

 Adding or removing reactants over the course of a reaction path changes the system's isotopic composition.
-The program responds by redistributing isotopic mass to maintain equilibrium among solvent, aqueous and surface species, and minerals.
+The program responds by redistributing isotopic mass to maintain equilibrium among solvent, aqueous and surface species, and minerals and end members.
 You specify the compositions of reactants that are added to the system.
 When reactants are removed, however, the program assumes the composition of the reactant species as it exists at that point in the reaction path.

-The calculation as described treats minerals as if they exchange isotopes rapidly enough to remain in equilibrium with the changing system.
-This assumption, which can be unrealistic, may be relaxed by specifying that a mineral, or some fraction of the mineral's mass, remain segregated from isotopic exchange.
-A segregated mineral changes composition over a reaction step when it precipitates from solution; the newly precipitated mineral forms in isotopic equilibrium with the system, but any of the mineral present at the start of the step is unaffected.
+The calculation as described treats minerals and end members as if they exchange isotopes rapidly enough to remain in equilibrium with the changing system.
+This assumption, which can be unrealistic, may be relaxed by specifying that a mineral or end member, or some fraction of its mass, remain segregated from isotopic exchange.

+A segregated mineral changes composition over a reaction step when it precipitates from solution; the newly precipitated mass forms in isotopic equilibrium with the system, but any of the mineral or end member present at the start of the step is unaffected.
 Conversely, a segregated mineral affects the system's composition when it dissolves.
-Note that a kinetic mineral exists outside the equilibrium system and hence behaves isotopically as if it were a fully segregated mineral.
+Note that a kinetic mineral or end member exists outside the equilibrium system and hence behaves isotopically as if it were fully segregated.

-To hold a mineral segregated, move to the Config \rightarrow Isotopes... dialog and select the mineral by clicking add.
+To hold a mineral segregated, move to the Config $\rightarrow$ Isotopes... dialog and select the mineral by clicking add.
+For an end member, segregate the corresponding mineral.
+Segregating both minerals making up a solid solution, then, segregates the solution.

 For example, you could segregate muscovite and assign its composition at the start of the path as shown below (Note you must set the initial bulk fluid composition for an isotope system before you can use the GUI to set the composition of reactants or segregated minerals in that system).

-ξ Isotopes ×
+ξ Isotopes $\times$

-segregated minerals - 1
+- segregated minerals )

 + Muscovite 100.0%

-add delete
+add delete ļ

-- isotopic composition
+isotopic composition - Hydrogen-2

-initial 1.0 ▼ %0 dear
+initial 1.0 • ‰ dear

-Muscovite -20.0 ▼ %00
+Muscovite -20.0 • ‰

 Carbon-13

-initial ▼ %0 dear
+initial • ‰ dear

 Oxygen-18

-initial 5.0 ▼ %0 dear
+initial 5.0 • ‰ dear

-Muscovite 30 ▼ %00
+Muscovite 30 • ‰

 - Sulfur-34

-initial ▼ ‰ dear
+initial • ‰ dear

-(

-OK Apply Cancel Rese t
+ОК Apply Car ncel Rese t